Top Spots in Cannes for Film Lovers

 Cannes’ Walk of Fame

 Filmmaking luminaries from David Lynch to Akira Kurosawa have left a handprint in wet concrete, and Nicholson, Stallone, Streep and Foster are here as well.
-It’s a proper test for a cinephile to see how many they recognise.
+It’s a proper test for a cinephile to see how many they recognize.

 This walk definitely draws a crowd – so if you’re here for the festival, take advantage of the clement morning temperatures.
 If you get here early enough, you can have the place to yourself.